 Attendance records.
 If your child’s attendance has dropped because of unmet needs, anxiety, or health issues related to their disability, this is directly relevant.

-Multiple sources pointing to the same need are hard for an LA to ignore.
+The strongest requests combine all these sources.
+Multiple professionals all pointing to the same need are hard for an LA to ignore.
 One report might be dismissed.
-Five reports all saying the same thing can't be.
+Five reports all saying the same thing cannot be.

 How to send your request